modmail-dev/Modmail/README.md

 ## Hosting on Heroku
 **What is Heroku?**
-Heroku is a free hosting site that can host many web apps for free.
+Heroku is a free hosting site that can host many web apps.
 However, the web apps cannot store any data.
 We have made Mod Mail to do exactly that.
-It was made to be *stateless* and not store any data in json files.
+It was made to be *stateless* and not store any data in json files or any other storage files.

 **How do I do it?**
 If you choose to install the bot using Heroku, you do not need to download anything.
-In fact, you can set it all up on a phone.
-(Provided you have your bot token and your server ID).
+In fact, you can set it all up on a phone!
+*Provided you have your Server ID*

 ### GitHub Account